Netherlands Lashes Out Against ‘Genocide’ of Uighur People in China

 Against this backdrop, the International Olympic Committee is facing calls to strip China of hosting duties for the 2022 winter games.

-With some groups calling on country’s to boycott Beijing-held Olympics, White House press secretary Jen Psaki told reporters on Thursday that there “hasn’t been a final decision made on that.”
+With some groups calling on countries to boycott Beijing-held Olympics, White House press secretary Jen Psaki told reporters on Thursday that there “hasn’t been a final decision made on that.”

 “Of course we would look for guidance from the U.S. Olympic Committee,” she added.

-It was on President Donald Trump’s last day in office that the U.S. State Department declared that the Chinese government in committing genocide against its minority Uighur population.
+It was on President Donald Trump’s last day in office that the U.S. State Department declared that the Chinese government is committing genocide against its minority Uighur population.

 Nikki Haley, the former U.S. ambassador and Trump ally, is among those who have called for an American boycott of the 2022 Olympics in China.